What is the Deep Web? Deep Web and Dark Web Explained

 - Avoid illegal websites, even if you’re curious.
 Such websites may carry malware, phishing traps, or traumatizing content.

-- Don’t download files unless you trust the source on the Deep Web.
+- Don’t download files unless you trust the source.

 - Safeguard your computer with anti-malware software.